 - Massachusetts: In 1634, the first ‘publick house’ opened in Massachusetts; 354 years later, Jim Koch of Samuel Adams revived the ancient art.
-In Boston, tour Sam Adams, the Harpoon Brewery or a Boston Brew Tour; head west on Route 2 for the Valley Beer Trail that links some 30 destinations in western Massachusetts and southern Vermont.
+In Boston, tour Sam Adams, the Harpoon Brewery or take a Boston Brew Tour; head west on Route 2 for the Valley Beer Trail that links nearly 30 destinations in western Massachusetts and southern Vermont.

 - New Hampshire takes its brews so seriously that the state has created a downloadable Brewery Map, listing a dozen or so of the best spots for a pint…or two!
-Head to Anheuser-Busch Brewery in Merrimack for a complimentary factory tour to see how Budweiser is crafted, plus the world famous Budweiser Clydesdale horses.
-New for 2013: a brewery bus, Granite State Growler Tours, LLC.
+Head to Anheuser-Busch Brewery in Merrimack for a complimentary factory tour to see how Budweiser is crafted, plus see the world famous Budweiser Clydesdale horses.
+New in 2013: a brewery bus, Granite State Growler Tours, LLC.

 - Rhode Island: Beer and sailors have always had a special relationship.
 No wonder Rhode Island, with its nautical tradition, is part of the revolution, with 13 breweries, including four in Providence, one in Newport and even one on tiny Block Island.
 Sample beer AND rum at the Newport Storm Brewery with the Thomas Tew Distillery on site as well.

 - Vermont has more craft breweries per capita than any other state.
-Download a map listing 25 or so establishments; plan your route; pick up a “passport” and take the Vermont Brewery Challenge.
+View a map listing nearly 30 establishments; plan your route; pick up a “passport” and take the Vermont Brewery Challenge.
 Get a stamp on each visit to a Vermont brewery.
 The more stamps, the better the prize, from a bottle opener to beer gear!
-Or let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.
+Or, let someone else do the driving with Burlington Brew Tours or Vermont Backroad Tours.

 GREAT FESTIVALS, GREAT FUN

-The six state all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
-Here are some of the most popular in 2013.
+The six states all host beer festivals and Oktoberfests, where you can taste the best of the best under one roof.
+Here are some of the most popular for 2014.
 Great live music and food are part of the fun.

-- The Connecticut Craft Brewers’ Beer Festival, Naugatuck Connecticut.
-(May 18, 2013) – The state’s longest running beer tasting event celebrates its 20th anniversary this year; 50 breweries and brew pubs, 135 microbrews.
+- The Connecticut Craft Brewers’ Beer Festival, Naugatuck, Connecticut.
+(May 17, 2014) — The state’s longest running beer tasting event celebrates its 20th anniversary this year; 50 breweries and brew pubs, 200+ craft brews.

 - American Craft Beer Fest, Boston, Massachusetts (May 29-30, 2015) — 140+ brewers, 640+ beers.